 (Photo: Nataly Lee)

-A wise person once said, identity is forged in conflict.
-And while we didn't need to undergo too much hardship to arrive at our updated branding, the process forced solid reflection on who we are and where we want to go as an organization.
+A wise person once said, identity is forged through struggle.
+And while we didn't need to struggle too hard to arrive at our updated branding, the process forced solid reflection on who we are and where we want to go as an organization.

 And we're so much better for it.